darmag12/forkify-app/README.md

 # Developer

-[x] This app was developed by: DarTecc ~ Daryl Magera
+[x] This app was developed by: Dartechx ~ Daryl Magera

 # Technologies used: